jeffchen006/OpenTracer/README.md

-# Trace2Inv
+# OpenTracer
 ## A Dynamic Analysis Tool for EVM Transaction Traces

-Trace2Inv is a powerful Ethereum Virtual Machine (EVM) trace dynamic analysis tool designed to extract and analyze data from transaction traces.
+OpenTracer is a powerful Ethereum Virtual Machine (EVM) trace dynamic analysis tool designed to extract and analyze data from transaction traces.
 It offers a comprehensive suite of features for developers and analysts looking to gain deeper insights into smart contract interactions and behaviors.

 ### Key Features

-1. **Open-source Transaction Explorer**: Trace2Inv provides functionalities similar to well-known transaction explorers.
+1. **Open-source Transaction Explorer**: OpenTracer provides functionalities similar to well-known transaction explorers.
 It allows users to input a transaction hash and obtain detailed parsed transaction traces that include contract addresses, gas costs, ether transfers, function signatures, and storage changes.
 The tool is comparable to:
    - [Phalcon](https://explorer.phalcon.xyz/)
    - [Tx Tracer](https://openchain.xyz/trace)
    - [Cruise](https://cruise.supremacy.team/)